 NOTE: The price of gold is gathered from spot gold trading reports in New York.
-Gold buyers and traders can use our free chart for informational purposes, and in order to track prices by the minute.
+Gold buyers and traders can use this for informational purposes, and in order to track prices by the minute.

-For further information on who we recommend for purchasing gold, or putting physical bullion into a gold ira, please be sure to see our reviews of the best (and worst) gold ira companies here.
+For further information on who we recommend for purchasing gold, or putting physical bullion into a gold retirement account, please be sure to see our reviews of the leading gold IRA companies here.

 Latest Gold News:

 News via Google.
-See more news matching 'gold price'
+See more news matching ‘price of gold’

-Our news feed is gathered from Google News with a filter of “gold price” as the query word.
+Our news feed is gathered from Google News with a filter of “price of gold” as the query word.

 Our gold charts and news are gathered from reputable 3rd parties, and while we believe in the accuracy of the trading information presented, we cannot guarantee it.
 We will not be responsible for the accuracy of gold prices presented, and nothing herein should be construed as an official live market price, nor should it be used solely to make a purchase in physical gold, gold ETF’s, gold securities, or any other precious metals or derivatives.
 You should always check with your broker or financial adviser prior to making a gold purchase.

-Another great resource for staying up to date on metal prices is GoldPrice.org.
+Another great resource for staying up to date on gold prices is GoldPrice.org.

-Some Factors That Determine The Price Of Gold
+Some Factors That Determine The Spot Price Of Gold

 While there are many reasons why gold may gradually (or suddenly) rise or fall in value, most of these reasons can be traced back to the three primary causes listed below.